-Type the port number you want to use for the BIG-IP virtual server.
+Type the port number for the BIG-IP virtual server.
 For Office Web Apps deployments, this is typically 80 (HTTP) or 443 (HTTPS).

 4. Which FQDNs will clients use to access the servers?

 Type each fully qualified domain name clients will use to access the Office Web Apps deployment.
 Click the Add button to insert additional rows.
 If you only have one FQDN, do not click Add.